Minimalist Tattoos

 - Is minimalism just small tattoos?

-- Good for a first tattoo?
+- Is minimalist a good first tattoo?